Last week California Coalition for Families and Children filed its

 If your attorney is recommending to do things you know are illegal—such as lie under oath, fabricate evidence, or exaggeration, you may be committing racketeering by cooperating.
 “We have a client whose lawyer advised ‘if you don’t do it to them, they’ll do it to you.’
 That sadly is not uncommon, and the likelihood often begins the cycle that leads to a “messy divorce” and personal destruction.
 Nobody on the inside has the spine to stop it.
 We do.”
 Say Stuart.
 “We’re establishing precedents that enable clients who’ve been duped by their own attorneys or their spouse’s attorneys to fire back—with thermonuclear weaponry of federal law racketeering mail fraud, extortion, bribery, and honest services fraud charges.
 With the precedents established, other litigants can follow our path and use them to combat fraud in other jurisdictions.
 We hope the herculean efforts we’re undertaking in San Diego will benefit parents and divorce industry litigants nationwide.”
 Says Stuart.

 California Coalition’s complaint details how the industry is entrenched, with government lawyers, prosecutors, and judges squarely in the divorce industry’s pocket.
 “We don’t expect to see real change industry-wide until heads roll.
 But that’s the kind of battle we enjoy most.
-We’re blessed to have capable minds, eager hands, and some extremely powerful federal law at our disposal.”
+We’re blessed to have capable minds, eager hands, and some extremely powerful federal laws to keep wind in our sails.”

 RACKETEERING COUNT 2